Tim Robson Tim Robson

 The Beatles (White Album) – Back in The USSR

 An erratic album but with some absolute gems.
 This McCartney rocker kicks off the album.
-It’s wild, badly mixed, recorded without Ringo, but it takes on the Beach Boys at their own game and gives them a beating.
+It’s wild, badly mixed, recorded without Ringo, but it takes on the Beach Boys at their own game and gives them a can of whoop-ass.
 Wipe out!

 Magical Mystery Tour – I Am The Walrus